ersel/into-async-js/notes.md

   - notice how the callback function has two parameters, `error` first and `response` second.
 These are called error-first callbacks and are common in the node.js ecosystem.

-- [3] we handle our `error` first, in this case in very basic way, by logging it.
-More on error handling at a later stage.
+- [3] we handle our `error` first, in this case in a very basic way, by simply logging it.
+We will learn error handling in more details at a later stage.
   - ❗️any `console.log()` in your code will be displayed in the terminal session that is running your express server.
-- [4] We parse the `response.body` as this is the object that contains all the the data we need, which is sent as sringified JSON by the jokes API.
-Read more [`JSON.parse(https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse)`]() and [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)
+- [4] We parse the `response.body` as this is the object that contains all the the data we need, which is sent as stringified JSON by the jokes API.
+Read more about [`JSON.parse(https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse)`]() and [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)
 - [5] We move our response method inside the `request` callback function so that we can have access to the `response` and `parsedBody` objects that we want to send
   - `response` is a very large object, feel free to log it to the console to check all the data it contains
   - We are sending a key-value pair of `{jokes: ...}` and the value of `parsedBody.value`

 ❗️Do not confuse request function we're using here with the one we use in our tests which is powered by _supertest_.

-❗️Notice that your controller is also a callback, but in this case a callback with two other parameters (`req` and `res`), so we have a callback inside a callback.
+❗️Notice that your controller is also a callback, but in this case a callback with two other parameters (`req` and `res`), so we have a callback inside a callback 🤯.
 Both functions have parameters with very similar names: `res` and `response`.
 Have a look at what might cause a [callback hell](http://callbackhell.com/).

 ❗️we use `request` here as a way of exemplifying a callback based library but, as you may have noticed, this library has been deprecated and we do not recommend its use.

-✅ disable the es-lint rules that are highlighting the require of `request` and the logging of the error by pasting the following code the line above `// eslint-disable-next-line`
+✅ disable the es-lint rules that are highlighting the require of `request` and logging of the error by pasting the following code the line above `// eslint-disable-next-line`

 ## Step 6 - External API call using `axios` and promises